zognin/tp/docs/UserGuide.md

 * Orders are considered duplicates when they have the same client details, recipe details, deadline and price.
 Refer to [Ingredients](#34-ingredient) for the definition of a matching ingredient

-* `c/CLIENT_INDEX` will copy over the details of the client at the given index into the order.
+* `c/CLIENT_INDEX` will copy over the details of the client bookmark at the given index into the order.

 * `cn/CLIENT_NAME`, `cp/CLIENT_PHONE` and `ca/CLIENT_ADDRESS` will override any details copied over by
   `c/CLIENT_INDEX`.